 - Call the UARMP at x3731, and notify them that a transfer is in process.

-- Deliver material to the archives through interdepartmental moves by calling the Physical Plant and following normal workorder procedures.
+- Deliver material to the archives through interdepartmental moves by calling the Facilities Management and following normal workorder procedures.
 Records transfers of less than 15 boxes may be done through University Archives if staffing permits.
 Materials may also be delivered to the University Archives, when prior arrangements have been made with the University Archivist.

 *Upon receipt, the University Archives and Records Management Program staff will assign an accession number to each group of materials.
 This number will consist of three parts: the initials of the Records Center(RC), the year of accession, and the number of the accession as it is received in consecutive order for that year.
 For example, the 18th accession received in 2002 will have an accession number RC200218.
 The originating office will receive notification of receipt of the material in the form of a copy of the inventory with accession number.
 Keep receipts on file for later retrieval of material.
 Archival boxes will not have numbers.